hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-coverage-intro.md

 #### Relationship with national and international specifications

-- Conformant to xxx
-- Conformant to xxx
+A resource conforming to this profile:
+- **MAY** be conformant to:
+  - [US Core Coverage](http://hl7.org/fhir/us/core/StructureDefinition/us-core-coverage) if Coverage.relationship is included

-No equivalent IPA Coverage profile.
+No equivalent IPA Coverage or IPS Coverage profile.

 #### Profile specific implementation guidance